Measurement of the scintillation time spectra and pulse-shape discrimination of low-energy beta and nuclear recoils in liquid argon with DEAP-1: Introduction

-The two argon dimer states have vastly different lifetimes, about 6~ns for the singlet and 1.6~$\mu$s for the triplet state~\cite{hitachi}.
-Moreover, the relative population of singlet and triplet states is determined by the linear energy transfer (LET) of the exciting radiation~\cite{hitachi}, such that fewer triplet excimers are produced at higher LET.
+The two argon dimer states have vastly different lifetimes, about 6~ns for the singlet and approximately 1.5~\micro s for the triplet state~\cite{hitachi}.
+Moreover, the relative population of singlet and triplet states is determined by the linear energy transfer (LET), such that fewer triplet excimers are produced at higher LET, and by the track structure of the exciting radiation~\cite{hitachi, doke}.
 With the large difference in lifetimes, the percentage of light signal in the first few tens of nanoseconds is a good estimate for the relative population of the singlet state, allowing for an effective way to discriminate between particles of different LETs, such as low-energy electrons and nuclei.
+The exact value of the triplet state lifetime is debated in the literature and values as low as 1110~ns~\cite{suemoto} and as high as 1590~ns~\cite{hitachi} have been reported (for a review of recent results see Ref.~\cite{Acciarri:2008kv}).

+Measurements of the pulse-shape discrimination of $\beta$-$\gamma$ events from nuclear recoils in liquid argon have also been reported in \cite{Lippincott:2008ad} and \cite{darkside}.
+In this work the upper limit on the $\beta$-$\gamma$ event misidentification probability is improved by a factor of $\sim$5, due to higher statistics.
+A new improved analytic model for the pulse-shape discrimination parameter distribution, presented in Section~\ref{section:analytic}, is consistent with the data and provides a more general framework than the previously used ratio-of-Gaussians model from Ref.~\cite{d1arxiv}.
+It has been applied to the case of a much larger detector.